netbrain/zwift/README.md

 ```

 where `username` is your Zwift account email, and `password` your Zwift account password, respectively.
+Note that if your password contains special characters such as `;` you will need to escape them using `\`.

 copy this file into your zwift volume `zwift-$USER`: